s-abrown/2DVideoGame/readme.md

 ## Aim of the game

 ## Developement
+Art background pictures --> britannica

 ## Possible improvements
+- As of right now the sound of the space bar plays in the corridor whenever you push the button, even if you are not close to any objects with which you can interact.

 - During developement the addition of mini-games to access each teahcer was discussed.
 The mini-games would have helped the player to understand how K.A.T.E was built and how her problem solving skills could be applied to simple tasks.

 - Drawing is, unfortunately, not a skill that the creators posses.
 While the vast majority of the drawings (all except that character player in the map scene) are original works, they would benefit from an artist's touch.